-- Obtain required permits from NYCDOT to complete investigative activities in the right-ofway. - Call in Underground Utility Clearance through NYS Code Rule 753/Dig Safe System - Complete a Ground Penetrating Radar (GPR) survey to locate utilities and/or obstructions in the ground that may affect the locations of soil borings and/or monitoring well. - Groundwater and Soil Characterization (existing monitoring well sampling, soil boring installation and grab groundwater sampling, permanent monitoring well installation, development, and sample collection). - Soil Vapor Intrusion Investigation (installation of temporary soil vapor points and collection of vapor samples, SVI structure sampling). - Characterization and Disposal of Investigation Derived Waste - Analytical Data Quality Evaluation - Base Map Development and Site Survey
+- Obtain required permits from NYCDOT and MTA to complete intrusive investigative activities on-site and in the right-of-way. - Call in Underground Utility Clearance through NYS Code Rule 753/Dig Safe System - Complete a Ground Penetrating Radar (GPR) survey to locate utilities and/or obstructions in the ground that may affect the locations of soil borings and/or monitoring well. - Groundwater and Soil Characterization (existing monitoring well sampling, soil boring installation and grab groundwater sampling, permanent monitoring well installation, development, and sample collection). - Soil Vapor Intrusion Investigation (installation of temporary soil vapor points and collection of vapor samples, SVI structure sampling). - Characterization and Disposal of Investigation Derived Waste - Analytical Data Quality Evaluation - Base Map Development and Site Survey